Jaswanth-Sai-Nathani/Team_A_DATA606/proposal.md

 ### Saida Babu Garlapati:
 * Web Scraping the cars portal
-* Extracting the Dataset
+* Data collection and extracting the dataset
-* Data Cleaning
+* Initial Cleaning of the data
 * Exploratory Data Analysis
 * Performing Regression analysis